 The things that we are afraid of may be different, but our reactions to fear are usually the same – our palms sweat, our mouths get dry, our stomachs churn — and we would do anything, make any sacrifice, just to make it go away.
 How many times have you turned away from an opportunity or even a relationship because you were too afraid to go for it?

 Fear is not a bad thing.
 It exists for our protection as an early warning signal.
-But there is a big difference between the healthy fear that tells us to step away from the edge of a cliff and a constant fear that keeps us from living our life.
+But there is a big difference between the healthy fear that tells us to avoid real dangers and a crippling fear that keeps us from living our life.
 Dr. Henry Cloud, counselor and author, in his article “Overcoming Fear,” recommends several active steps we can take to battle the fear that controls us – connecting with others, creating structure, learning relaxation techniques, developing a spiritual life, and facing your fears.
 Fortunately for us, there are practical ways to take the doctor’s advice.

 Connecting with others

-If it’s a new situation that is causing your worries, Dr. Cloud recommends building structure into your schedule to create safety.
-If you exercise, exercise at the same time every day, arrange to meet a friend for coffee at the same time each week.
+If it’s a new, precarious situation that is causing your worries, Dr. Cloud recommends building structure into your schedule to create safety.
+If you exercise, exercise at the same time every day; arrange to talk with a friend at the same time each week.
 Structure gives us a sense of security because we know what to expect.
 There is comfort in the familiar.
 If you take control of what you can, it will give you a good starting place from which to face the things you can’t control.

 Learn relaxation techniques